 Why Clare Valley’s the One to Watch

-If the Barossa is the blockbuster, Clare Valley is the cult favourite that quietly wins you over and lingers longer in memory.
+If the Barossa is the blockbuster, Clare Valley Riesling Trail is the cult favourite that quietly wins you over and lingers longer in memory.
 Smaller in scale, cooler in climate, and blissfully lighter on crowds, Clare is for those who’d rather swap cellar door queues for slow rides, stone cottages, and Rieslings with bite and personality.
 It’s not the loudest wine region, but it’s starting to turn heads…and if you know, you know.

 The Real Difference?
 Less Flash, More Feeling